thewestlabs/RNG-SyNC-doc/README.md

   5. Configure using step A.2

-Your RNG SyNC module is now ready to deploy, just connect it to your Renogy charge controller using RJ12 cable.
+Your RNG SyNC module is now ready to deploy, just connect it to your Rover using RJ12 cable.
+If you are using certain low power models like Wanderer/ Adventurer, remove the **EN/5V** jumper pin and power the device through USB.
 Check [Wiki](https://github.com/thewestlabs/RNG-SyNC-doc/wiki) for more details on hardware and schematics.

-**LED color codes**
+### LED color codes

 After the initial bootstrap settles in:
   1. 🟢 Green blinking every 3 seconds - Device is healthy and connected